Disappearance of Sharlinie Mohd Nashar

 The disappearance of Sharlinie Mohd Nashar occurred on 9 January 2008, in Petaling Jaya, Selangor, Malaysia.
-The four-year-old girl went missing after playing at a playground with her eight-year-old sister.
+The three-year-old girl went missing after playing at a playground with her eight-year-old sister.
 Like Tin Song Sheng who went missing in 1996, no evidence of Sharlinie's death was ever found, nor were any kidnapping or murder charges ever filed.
-Her disappearance occurred not long after the Nurin Jazlin Jazimin case in 2007.
+Her disappearance occurred not long after the Nurin Jazlin Jazimin case, three months earlier.

 Early life

 Sharlinie, known by her nickname Nini, was born on 30 January 2004 in Petaling Jaya, Selangor to her parents Suraya Ahmad and Mohd Nashar Mat Hussain.
 She was the youngest of four siblings, and required salbutamol to treat her asthma.

 Disappearance

 On 9 January 2008, Sharlinie and her eight-year-old sister Sharliena went to a playground located just 200 metres from their two-storey terrace house in PJS 2, Taman Datuk Harun, Petaling Jaya.
 The two of them played together for 30 minutes before the incident at 11:30 a.m.

 But only Sharliena returned home that day after she failed to discover her younger sister.
 Her younger brother told their mother, Suraya Ahmad, about Sharlinie's disappearance.
 Her family then filed a police report after spending two hours searching for her at the playground.
 A doll belonging to Sharlinie was found by locals at the location where she was reported missing.